wkzshixd/ckc-test/README.md

   Estate banner is done, that was a real challenge.
 Still have some minor issues that i will fix in the next couple days. (aprox. time usage - 10~ hours)
 - **09-10.12.2023**
   Project completed.
 Fixed all the issues, added navbar animations with throttle, some buttons hovers, made a full-working slider on main banner (aprox. time usage - 4~ hours)
+- **11.12.2023**
+  I've decided to add a modal window in mobile/tablet versions, so i did it.
+That task was pretty easy, i had no problems at all (aprox. time usage - 2-3~ hours)

 ---

+RU
 - **04.12.2023**
   Начало проекта
 - **05.12.2023**